Accredited Online Diagnostic Medical Sonography Schools

 Lastly, three main national organizations provide credentialing to people in this career field:

-As of December 2021, ARDMS—the most popular of the three—provides five specialized exams related to its main Registered Diagnostic Medical Sonographer (RDMS) credential: Abdomen (AB), Breast (BR), Fetal Echocardiography (FE), Obstetrics and Gynecology (OB/GYN), and Pediatric Sonography (PS).
+As of May 2023, ARDMS—the most popular of the three—provides six specialized exams related to its main Registered Diagnostic Medical Sonographer (RDMS) credential: Abdomen (AB), Breast (BR), Fetal Echocardiography (FE), Pediatric Sonography (PS), Obstetrics and Gynecology (OB/GYN), and Pediatric Sonography (PS).
 Other specialized registrations available include, Registered Diagnostic Cardiac Sonographer (RDCS), Registered Vascular Technologist (RVT), and Registered Musculoskeletal Sonographer (RMSKS), among others.
-Please check out the qualifications and testing information for each on ARDMS’s site.
+Please check out the qualifications and testing information on ARDMS’s site.
 These credentials are typically valid for one year.

-Please note that all credentials require continuing education (CE) to maintain and there are online CE opportunities available through the Society of Diagnostic Medical Sonography (SDMS), among other entities.
+Please note that all credentials require continuing education (CE) to maintain and online CE opportunities are available through the Society of Diagnostic Medical Sonography (SDMS), among other entities.

 Finally, the American Society of Radiologic Technologists (ASRT) reported that there are four states which have additional credentialing requirements for sonographers: New Mexico, New Hampshire, North Dakota, and Oregon.